sashka3076/WildixEnum/README.md

 <del>I would add a map with location markers, but python folium is broken on Windows v2004, so.. no map.</del>

 Folium (map plugin) was fixed.
-If you use the decompiled python script version it'll display a map with the live location of the online user.
+If you use the decompiled python script version it'll display a map with the live location of the online users.

 # Disclaimer
 I am not responsible for any damage you might cause with this tool.
 I made it for educational purpose only.